Richmond Home

-As the chief academic officer, he is responsible for the academic mission of the University including the curriculum, research programs, academic budgets, and faculty development.
-He oversees the five schools, the divisions of student development, enrollment management, planning and policy, and departments of community initiatives, faculty development, international education, research, student academic initiatives, and the library.
+From 2017-2023, he served as executive vice president and provost where he was responsible for the academic mission of the University including the curriculum, research programs, academic budgets, and faculty development.
+He oversaw the five schools, the divisions of enrollment management, student development, planning and policy, equity and community, international education, and the library.

-Previously, Dr. Legro was the Vice Provost for Global Affairs and Taylor Professor of Politics at the University of Virginia.
-As Vice Provost, he led the creation of the Global Studies major, a global internship program, a new research center, UVA Global LLC, and a University office in China.
+Previously, Dr. Legro was the vice provost for global affairs and Taylor Professor of Politics at the University of Virginia.
+As vice provost, he led the creation of the global studies major, a global internship program, a new research center, a pan-university research project in India, UVA Global LLC, and a university office in China.
 He has chaired the American Political Science Association Task Force on U.S. Standing in the World and is the past president of the APSA’s International History and Politics section.
 He has also served as a consultant to governments and foundations.

 • Fulbright-Nehru Senior Research Grant, Delhi, India 2011